-Likes: the vet, all humans, thunderstorms, bones, her ball, her dog bed, carpet, sticks, running, belly rubs
+Likes: the vet, all humans, bones, her ball, her dog bed, carpet, sticks, running, belly rubs

-Dislikes: intersections, buses, loud noises, super busy streets, dogs bigger than she is
+Dislikes: intersections, buses, loud noises, super busy streets, dogs bigger than she is, thunderstorms

 Other obvious likes include pumpkin, peanut butter and cheese, so clearly those needed to be included in her cake.
 How are we celebrating?
 Coincidentally, we’re headed to my moms house for dinner tonight, so I think we’ll give her her cake then (ok, she maybe already had a bite when these photos were taken, but STILL) and I also bought her a new bone. ….super necessary, obviously.

 Layla, thanks for being you.
-I look forward to many more years spent together with hopefully a sliiiiightly less hyper you, but for now, I will continue to spoil you and love you for being the crazy pup you are.
+I look forward to many more years spent together with hopefully a sliiiiightly less hyper you, but for now, I will continue to spoil you with this dog birthday cake and love you for being the crazy pup you are.